I sometimes get annoyed by colleagues tooting their own horn really loud.

 The way I see it, successful solopreneurs have one job, and one job only: To be a Superhero.

 A superhero doesn’t think about him- or herself.
 A superhero answers a call of someone in need, and uses special powers to save the day.
-And once the job is done, the hero leaves the scene to tackle another problem.
+Once the job is done, the hero leaves the scene to tackle another problem.

-Now, the very best superheroes have at least one thing in common: They know when they are needed.
+Now, the very best superheroes have at least one thing in common: they know when they are needed.
+Here’s what I want to know: How do they figure that out?

 That’s a great question, and every sales person who has ever lived has asked that question many times.
 In order to answer that question, we have to take a step back, and answer another question: What motivates people to buy things?